Segue 2 Recently Collided with the Cetus-Palca Stream: New Opportunities to Constrain Dark Matter in an Ultra-Faint Dwarf: Interaction with Segue 2

-The limited radial velocity data precludes a detailed search for Segue 2's effect on the stream with our 6-D observational data.
-However, the existing data does provide strong motivation that limits on Segue 2's mass profile can be made with future radial velocity datasets such as e.g. DESI (\citealt{cooper_overview_2023}; see Sections \ref{ssubsec:seg2_mass} \& \ref{ssubsec:density}).
-Instead, we turn to constructing a set of synthetic stream models to predict the signatures of Segue 2's flyby in the CPS as function of Segue 2's mass and density profile.
-These models are described in Section \ref{ssubsec:models}, and the results are presented in Sections \ref{ssubsec:seg2_mass} (mass) and \ref{ssubsec:density} (density profile).
+There are insufficient numbers of stars with full 6-D data at present-day $\phi_1 > 20^\circ$ to reconstruct the interaction.
+As such, we construct a set of synthetic stream models to predict the signatures of Segue 2's flyby in the CPS as a function of Segue 2's mass and density profile.
+These models are described in Section \ref{subsec:models}, and the results are presented in Sections \ref{ssubsec:seg2_mass} (mass) and \ref{ssubsec:density} (density profile).